-A total of 230 kilometres of tracks through varied terrain can be found at Gålå.
-One of the tracks, 2,1 kilometres in length, is made on artificial snow and is thus available for use well before the season starts elsewhere.
-Accomodation at Gålå is plentifull and varied.
+Over 200 kilometres of tracks through varied terrain can be found at Gålå.
+One of the tracks is made on artificial snow and is thus available for use well before the season starts elsewhere.
+Accomodation at Gålå is plentiful and varied.

 3. Holmenkollen, Oslo

 One of the main gateways to Nordmarka, Holmenkollen is the starting point of many kilometres of cross-country tracks in the vicinity of Oslo, many of them floodlit.
 In Nordmarka you will rarely be far from a staffed cabin where you can buy food, drink or snacks.
 There are also many staffed and unstaffed cabins offering overnight stays.

 4. Beitostølen, Oppland

 More than 300 kilometres of tracks for cross-country skiing through the Norwegian mountains are on offer at Beitostølen.
 You will also find many other available activities here.